Big second half propels OSU women past ORU in season-opener

 Ja'Mee Asberry scored a game-high 19 points for OSU (1-0), while Brittany Reeves recorded a double-double, finishing with 11 points and a game-high 14 rebounds.

-ORU (0-2) was paced by Gem Summers' career-high 16 points and Regan Schumacher's career-high 12 rebounds -- 10 of them offensive.
+ORU (0-2) was paced by Gem Summers' career-high 16 points and Regan Schumacher's career-high 12 rebounds — 10 of them on the offensive end.

 OSU hosts Southern on Wednesday.
 ORU plays at Nebraska on Friday.